richardatval/www.yesproject.org/_posts/2017-01-31-dear-employer-a-film-voicing-the-views-of-local-unemployed-young-people.md

 > ‘I feel positive about the future.
 I’ve got some media related things set-up.
 And with this Seed Creative giving me examples and experiences that I can use for these upcoming things to really try and shine.’

-The course was hailed a great success as three of the participants found paid work or experience within the next month, and others continuing on YES project courses to further their development.
+The course was hailed a great success as three of the participants found paid work or experience within the next month, and the others continued on to [YES Team Programme](https://www.yesproject.org/what-you-can-do/get-motivated-to-succeed/) to further their development.

-About The YES Project
+### About The YES Project

 The YES project runs programmes to help young people move into employment.
 The programmes, taught by selective delivery partners, aims to help learners with employability skills in a fun, practical environment.
 Learners get the chance to: